scala/scala/spec/05-classes-and-objects.md

 is in effect just before the template being defined, augmented by any type parameters of the enclosing class and by any early definitions preceding the one being defined.
-In particular, any reference to `this` in the right-hand side of an early definition refers to the identity of `this` just outside the template.
-Consequently, it is impossible that an early definition refers to the object being constructed by the template, or refers to one of its fields and methods, except for any other preceding early definition in the same section.
-Furthermore, references to preceding early definitions always refer to the value that's defined there, and do not take into account overriding definitions.
-In other words, a block of early definitions is evaluated exactly as if it was a local bock containing a number of value definitions.
+In particular, any reference to `this` in an early definition refers to the identity of `this` just outside the template.
+Consequently, it is impossible for an early definition to refer to the object being constructed by the template, or to refer to one of its fields and methods, except for any other preceding early definition in the same section.
+Furthermore, references to preceding early definitions always refer to the value that's defined there and do not take into account overriding definitions.
+In other words, a block of early definitions is evaluated exactly as if it were a local block containing a number of value definitions.

-Early definitions are evaluated in the order they are being defined before the superclass constructor of the template is called.
+Early definitions are evaluated before the superclass constructor of the template is called, in the order they are defined.

 ###### Example
 Early definitions are particularly useful for